 Uganda says president wins 6th term as vote-rigging alleged

-Uganda’s electoral commission says longtime President Yoweri Museveni has won a sixth term while top opposition challenger Bobi Wine alleges rigging and officials struggle to explain how polling results were compiled amid an internet blackout.
+Uganda’s electoral commission announced Saturday that longtime President Yoweri Museveni has won a sixth five-year term, while top opposition challenger Bobi Wine alleges rigging and officials struggle to explain how polling results were compiled amid an internet blackout.

-In a generational clash widely watched across the African continent, with a booming young population and a host of aging leaders, the 38-year-old singer-turned-lawmaker Wine posed arguably the greatest challenge yet to Museveni.
-He had strong support in urban centers where frustration with unemployment and corruption is high.
+In a generational clash widely watched across the African continent with a booming young population and a host of aging leaders, the 38-year-old singer-turned-lawmaker Wine posed arguably Museveni's greatest challenge yet.
+The self-described “ghetto president” had strong support in urban centers where frustration with unemployment and corruption is high.

 The top United States diplomat to Africa has called the electoral process “fundamentally flawed.”